wan-yang/COLUMBIA-COVID19-PROJECTIONS-FOR-NYC/README.md

 In addition, please note that due to limited data for model training (i.e. only from 11/21/21 onward), there are large uncertainties with these projections.
 So please use with caution.

+Updates:
+[1/27/22] projections posted from 1/27/22 also account for boosters.

 ### 2. Data

 Confirmed cases of COVID-19 in New York City (from Week 10, i.e. March 1-7 of 2020 to the most recent week, date labeled in the Results folder), provided by NYC DOHMH.